Anael22/weather_project/README.md

 - **json**: This standard library is used to work with JSON data.
 In the project, it is used for reading and writing settings in JSON format.

-you can be install the following libraries using the `pip install -r requirements.txt` command: requests==2.26.0 timezonefinder==5.0.0 pytz==2023.5
+you can  install the following libraries using the `pip install -r requirements.txt` command:

+requests==2.26.0

+timezonefinder==5.0.0

+pytz==2023.5

 The json and datetime libraries are not necessary because they are part of the Python standard library, and you don't need to install them separately.